There are several natural remedies for thinning hair and hair loss problems you can try.

 So, as a herbal addition to your food, it's very doubtful that such small quantities can significantly address something as relentless as hair loss, even if the herbs you use are quite powerful.

 But, many herbs can be taken in a much more concentrated form.
-And products containing these "standardised herbal extracts" are considered by some people to be true natural remedies for thinning hair and hair loss...
+And products containing these "standardized herbal extracts" are considered by some people to be true natural remedies for thinning hair and hair loss...

 Some of these herbs and plants act by stimulating circulation (especially ginkgo biloba, basil, rosemary and lavender).
 But, whether the regular use of such herbs is effective against hair loss disorders is highly debatable.

 Essential oils can be another, even more concentrated form of many of the plant extracts listed above...